zahraiman/coding_exercises/README.md

 after maven is setup:
 - Maven works correctly with third-party dependencies
 - Maven's classpath is setup correctly

-## I prefer Gradle/Pants/Ivy/Makefiles/Bespoke Bash Scripts, do I need to use this?

-If you know prefer different configuration files, that's awesome.
-Some interview questions may ask to implement something from nothing, and some may want to watch you interact with a pre-existing codebase.
-For the former, it doesn't matter what you use, as long as you're able to get things setup quickly.

-Concerning the latter: Maven tends to be the most common format Java libraries are distributed as.
-Because of that, all pre-existing codebases we use in our interviews use maven.
-We aren't really specifically interested in how you write Maven project files, but want you to quickly get them up and running.

 ## Useful References:
 - [Installing Maven](https://maven.apache.org/install.html)